starryalley/AmbitSync/README.md

 ### Project TODO list

 - Add Strava upload support (7.3.2018)
   - strava upload has been implemented as of now.
 UI isn't good though.
-Should work on it some day.
+Bug exists such that it may show failure to upload but actually it succeeds.
+This should be reworked some day.

 - More move type tests:
   - only some basic GPS based move types are tested: "cycle", "treking", "run" etc.